-This greenway concept began in 2007 with the Friends of the Inner Circle Greenway and became part of the Detroit Greenways Coalition Network Vision in 2009.
+Identified in the Rails-to-Trails study, the Friends of the Inner Circle Greenway began pursuing the Inner Circle Greenway in 2007, which became part of the Detroit Greenways Coalition Network Vision in 2009.
 The Coalition continued to advocate for the development of the Inner Circle Greenway, working closely with the City of Detroit, local experts, property owners and stakeholders to refine the alignment and vision for the route.
 In 2017, the City of Detroit formally adopted the greenway plans.
 As the first step in this important process, Mayor Mike Duggan announced the renaming of the Inner Circle Greenway to the Joe Louis Greenway, after the legendary boxer and Detroiter, Joe Louis.